 So, what to do when it’s not truffle time?
 Fortunately, there are many methods to preserve truffles: in oil, butter or added to cheese, dried, frozen or in paste.
-One of the most delicious ways is Truffle Honey: our own sweet-and-earthy blend of honey and summer truffles.
+One of the most delicious ways is Honey & Truffle: our own sweet-and-earthy blend of honey and summer truffles.
 How to use it, though?
 Here’s some inspiration.

-Elevate your baked Camembert by drizzling it with truffle honey just after taking it out of the oven, then serve with almonds, slices of pear and as much bread as you can handle.
+Elevate your baked Camembert by drizzling it with Honey & Truffle just after taking it out of the oven, then serve with almonds, slices of pear and as much bread as you can handle.

 Tip: does your Camembert curdle in the oven?
 Use a type from non-pasteurised milk – it melts perfectly.

-Mix together truffle honey, Dijon mustard, salt and pepper to create a tangy sauce for potatoes, pork or chicken.
+Mix together Honey & Truffle, Dijon mustard, salt and pepper to create a tangy sauce for potatoes, pork or chicken.

-Use it in a truffle honey beurre blanc sauce and pour it over halibut fillets (here is a version with chanterelles from Food52, just swap regular honey for truffle honey).
+Use it in a truffle and honey beurre blanc sauce and pour it over halibut fillets (here is a version with chanterelles from Food52, just swap regular honey for truffle flavoured).

-Simply brush truffle honey over the skin of thyme and garlic chicken, or on the top of duck breast with apples and juniper.
+Simply brush our Honey & Truffle over the skin of thyme and garlic chicken, or on the top of duck breast with apples and juniper.
 Stick in the oven and repeat the procedure as necessary.

 Easy cheesy canapés

-Try drizzling truffle honey on crostini with blue cheese and grapes, goat cheese and beetroot (add a pinch of colour with some micro cress), or ricotta with lemon zest topped with pea shoots.
+Try drizzling the honey on crostini with blue cheese and grapes, goat cheese and beetroot (add a pinch of colour with some micro cress), or ricotta with lemon zest topped with pea shoots.